Ucas Adjustment explained

 A-level results better than expected?
 You might be able to swap your existing uni place for one at another university through Ucas Adjustment.
 Here's how it works…

-You can apply to a course through Adjustment if:
+You can apply to a course through Adjustment if both of the following are true:

 1. You’ve been accepted onto your firm choice and it’s now an unconditional firm choice.